7irelo/andromeda-spring-api/README.md

-# Andromeda Spring Framework JDBC API
+# Andromeda Spring Framework API

-Welcome to the Andromeda Spring Framework JDBC API project!
-This project is a backend API for a social media platform called Andromeda, developed using the Spring Framework and PostgreSQL.
+Welcome to the Andromeda Spring Framework Neo4j API project!
+This project is a backend API for a social media platform called Andromeda, developed using the Spring Framework, Neo4j, and Redis.
 The API provides CRUD functionality for various entities such as users, posts, comments, likes, friendships, products, and notifications.
-It uses Spring JDBC for database operations and JWT for authentication.
+It uses Spring Data Neo4j for database operations and JWT for authentication.

 ## Table of Contents